Josephoartigasia: Age and taphonomy

 In 1965, Frances and Mones stratigraphically separated the Barrancas de San Gregorio into the Kiyú Formation at the base, the San José Formation above, and the Arazatí Formation at the top.
 They biostratigraphically dated them to the Montehermosan, Chapadmalalan, and Pampean (Ensenadan) Ages, respectively, according to the South American land mammal age geological timescale.
 On the international geologic time scale, the older two would correspond to the Upper Pliocene, and the youngest to the Pleistocene.

 J. magna was not found in situ (in the spot the fossil was originally deposited in), but in 1966, Frances and Mones assumed it came from one of the older two of the three formations they defined, since eumegamyines had never been reported from the Quaternary.
-Of those two, they guessed it came from the younger one, the San José Formation, since, on account of its enormous size, they surmised it must be a derived species (it had a lot of time to evolve such a specialized trait from a hypothetically miniscule ancestor).
+Of those two, they guessed it came from the younger one, the San José Formation, since, on account of its enormous size, they surmised it must be a derived species (it had a lot of time to evolve such a specialized trait from a hypothetically minuscule ancestor).
 Nonetheless, they could not entirely rule out Kiyú provenance.
 The San Jose Formation contains fluvial deposits (carried by rivers and streams), and features gray-greenish sandstones and conglomerates, overlain by clayish sandstone with loess-intercalated carbonate pockets.

 In 1966, Uruguayan geologists Héctor Goso and Jorge Bossi defined the Raigón Formation, which they subdivided into the San José Member (the same as Francis and Mones' San José Formation) below and the San Bautista Member above.
 In 1988, Mones identified Lower Pleistocene levels in the San José Member.
 In 2002, American geologist H. McDonald and Uruguayan paleontologist Daniel Perea suggested the formation may represent a wide timespan from the Montehermosan all the way to the Ensenadan.

 J. monesi was recovered in situ from a boulder originating in the San José Member.
 The boulder is made up of siltstone, claystone, and medium-grained and medium-to-conglomeratic psammite (a type of sandstone) intercalated with siltstone.